 Level 5 introduces Happiness, the mechanic that balances your growth.
 Placing or upgrading Houses provides workers, but it reduces overall Happiness.
-This is why you build the Flowerbed — decorative items like this are one way to gain Happiness back.
+This is why you build the Flowerbed — decorative items like this are the way to gain Happiness back.

 The Homestead buildings are different in that they give both workers and happiness.
 This is why I highlight the homestead upgrades.

 Happiness directly impacts your cost structure.
 Negative happiness increases your production costs, quickly eroding your profits.
 In contrast, positive Happiness reduces production costs (and will boost tournament scores later).
-Therefore, managing this balance is critical for financial efficiency.
+Therefore, managing this balance is critical for financial success.

 Since the relationship between Workers, Houses, and Happiness is complex and non-linear, I will give you a simple range to maintain cost efficiency and prevent profit loss: 40 - 80.
 This will give you the best cost reduction without eating up valuable land that can produce products.